rkyzk/ecopost/README.md

 **Heading**<br>
 <img src="./media/readme/heading.png" alt="heading" width="400px">
 - The heading at the center states the title of this website ‘ecopost.’
 - A graphic of earth is placed on the right side.
-- This graphic serves as a reminder that we want to protect this beautiful planet.

 **Introduction**
 - Below the heading an introductory paragraph explains what the site is for and how to use it.